-- Q What does Open Project on the Welcome screen allow you to do? - A Lets you browse to an existing project file and open it to continue working on it. - Q Name the two types of clip views in the Project panel. - A You can choose between List View and Icon View. - Q How do you use the search capability in the Project panel? - A By typing the first few letters of a name or keyword into the Project panel search box, the bins will automatically expand and reveal any clips that match those typed letters. - Q What are the two choices in the project Renderer menu? - A Mercury Playback Engine GPU Acceleration and Mercury Playback Engine Software Only. - Q By default does Adobe Premiere Pro use a project-based setup or a system-based setup? - A project-based setup. - Q What are the four types of audio tracks that you can create in an Adobe Premiere Pro CC (2014 release) sequence? - A Standard, 5.1, Adaptive, and Mono. - Q What happens when you render part of a sequence? - A Adobe Premiere Pro creates a new video file that looks like the composite result of your special effects work and video layers. - Q Which project settings can you change later? - A You can change all of the project settings at any time.
-You cannot rename a project file or move it, however, while you are using it.
+- Q What does "Open" on the Welcome screen allow you to do? - A Lets you browse to an existing project file and open it to continue working on it.

-- Q Should you base your sequence settings on your source video file format or your desired output format? - A It's generally better to base sequence settings on your original video file format.
+- Q Name the two types of clip views in the Project panel. - A You can choose between List View and Icon View. - Q How do you use the search capability in the Project panel? - A By typing the first few letters of a name or keyword into the Project panel search box, bins will automatically expand and reveal any clips that match those typed letters. - Q What are the two choices in the project Renderer menu? - A Mercury Playback Engine GPU Acceleration and Mercury Playback Engine Software Only.
+Depending on the graphics hardware, users may be able to choose CUDA, OpenCL, or either option for GPU accelerated rendering. - Q By default does Adobe Premiere Pro uses a project-based setup or a systembased setup? - A project-based setup. - Q What are the four types of audio tracks that you can create in an Adobe Premiere Pro CC (2015) sequence? - A Standard, 5.1, Adaptive, and Mono. - Q What happens when you render part of a sequence? - A Adobe Premiere Pro creates a new video file that looks like the composite result of your special effects work and video layers. - Q Which project settings can you change later? - A You can change all of the project settings at any time.
+You cannot rename a project file or move it, however, while you are using it. - Q Should you base your sequence settings on your source video file format or your desired output format? - A It's generally better to base sequence settings on your original video file format.
 This way, it's less work for your computer to play the video, you'll get better playback performance, and you won't be changing the picture, potentially degrading it.
 You can output to multiple formats and resolutions at the end of your edit. - Q What are audio samples? - A Digital audio recording systems capture, or take a sample of, the amplitude of sound many times each second.
 The more times a second, the higher the maximum frequency that can be recorded.
 Professional video cameras commonly record 48,000 samples each second. - Q What is the maximum number of channels Adobe Premiere Pro will allow you to master to? - A Adobe Premiere Pro can master up to 32 channels of audio for professional soundtrack finishing.